 The servicing of prescribed equipment is also a licensed activity in Canada.
 Servicing is defined as any maintenance of the equipment, including installation, repair or dismantling, other than routine operation procedures as indicated in the manufacturer's operating manual for the equipment, or as authorized in the licence issued for possession or use of the equipment.
 If you wish to perform servicing activities in Canada, you must obtain the proper licence to service from the CNSC.

 Read more about licensing for Class II nuclear facilities and prescribed equipment.

 View the current list of CNSC licensed Class II nuclear facilities and prescribed equipment.

 Radiation safety officers

-All licensees that operate Class II nuclear facilities or that service Class II prescribed equipment must have a certified radiation safety officer (RSO) and also designate in writing a qualified temporary replacement.
-The person occupying the position of RSO is responsible for ensuring that licensed activities are conducted safely and all regulatory expectations are met.
+All licensees that operate Class II nuclear facilities or that service Class II prescribed equipment must have a certified radiation safety officer (RSO) and also designate, in writing, a qualified temporary replacement.
+The person occupying the position of RSO is responsible for ensuring that licensed activities are conducted safely and that all regulatory expectations are met.

 There are two components to the certification process: